 So that’s exactly where I started.
 I began designing cheap websites for anyone that would hire me.
 I did this for a while to gain experience.
 I had some rough interactions with clients who demanded a lot.
 I over-delivered, learned, then ultimately I found a problem with the business model…

 I saw that designing cheap websites didn’t do anyone any good in terms of generating new leads or building long term business relationships.
 That’s when I went to the white board.
 I made a list of all my clients.
 I noted all their different industries.
 I decided that, based on my continued pattern of success with one of my favorite clients in particular – a dentist – I would specialize in the dental industry.
+SEO for dentists, specifically.
 Dentists learn to master clinical skills, but become business owners by necessity.
 Most never stop their pursuit of knowledge and thus make great students, especially when it comes to learning how to build a more fulfilling practice!

 While I’m confident that I can help deliver new patients to your office in a “full service” model, experience shows that the most rewarding practices have a successful team.
 I believe that beyond creating a website, it’s my responsibility to deliver SEO education and actionable marketing skills which help your whole team become more successful and fulfilled.